DevExpress-Examples/blazor-use-devextreme-circular-gauge/README.md

 ## Implementation Details

 The example solution contains **JSWidgetsRCL** and **DxtComponentsInBlazor** projects.
-The first project wraps the DevExtreme [Circular Gauge](https://js.devexpress.com/Demos/WidgetsGallery/Demo/Gauges/Overview/jQuery/Light/) widgets.
+The first project wraps the DevExtreme [Circular Gauge](https://js.devexpress.com/Demos/WidgetsGallery/Demo/Gauges/Overview/jQuery/Light/) widget.

 _DevExtremeGauge.razor_ and _DevExtremeGauge.razor.js_ files store wrapper implementation.
 The widget also renders the **DevExtremeResources.razor** component.
 This component loads DevExtreme resources when you open a page with a DevExtreme component for the first time.